-The e-learning platform developed in the frame of PaNOSC is now in operation and aims to provide training modules on scientific topics related to PaN science.
+PaNOSC supports an e-learning platform, which provides training modules on scientific topics related to PaN science.
 The platform hosts free education and training for scientists and students, with online interactive courses on both the theory of photon and neutron science, and how to use python code or software for data reduction and modelling.

 PaN-learning is based on the Moodle learning management system used by many universities and schools around the world.
 Moodle allows teachers to follow students’ progress, create quizzes with immediate feedback and include interactive H5P content.
 Videos, written notes and links to third party content can also be included.